 Landlords must protect the neighborhoods around them from harmful criminal activity conducted by their tenants.
 Could the renter’s bill of rights hamstring a landlord’s ability to conduct due diligence and expose them to liability if a tenant later commits a crime?
 Not likely.
 If anything, the blueprint could lead to an even better and more reliable process for landlords.

-The goal isn't to ban the criminal background check in housing or to disempower landlords from choosing how to rent their property.
-Instead, the blueprint looks to ensure accuracy in the process.
+The goal isn’t to ban the criminal background check in housing or to disempower landlords from choosing how to rent their property.
+Instead, the blueprint suggests accuracy in the process.
 Landlords should assess the relevancy of any records they find because not all records automatically make someone a risk.
-However, the administration's concern is that many landlords issue denials based on any criminal record since they do not have to provide any reasoning.
+However, the administration’s concern is that many landlords issue denials based on criminal records since they do not have to provide reasons.

 Get monthly updates on background check news, industry trends, and changes in laws and regulations.